Inouye165/photo-tagger/README.md

 ### Basic Workflow
 1. **Load a Photo**: Click "Choose Image" and select any supported image file
+2. **AI Analysis**: The app automatically analyzes the photo and generates a detailed description
-2. **View Image**: The photo displays on the left with full metadata on the right
+3. **View Results**: See AI-generated description, keywords, and metadata on the right panel
+4. **Add Captions**: Use natural language to add and position text overlays on your photo
-3. **Explore GPS**: If the photo has location data, an interactive map appears
+5. **Explore GPS**: If the photo has location data, an interactive map appears
-4. **Copy Data**: Use the toolbar buttons to copy GPS coordinates or full metadata
+6. **Copy Data**: Use the toolbar buttons to copy GPS coordinates, keywords, or full metadata

 ### HEIC Files
 - **Automatic conversion**: HEIC files are converted to JPEG for browser display